 Her main drivers are fairness and innovation, values which serve Erin well when advising players in emerging industries, as well as more established businesses who want to “do right”.
 She is a good fit for both employer and employee clients seeking a reasonable, collaborative solution to their workplace issues.

 Erin is also a frequent contributor to our blog, with a special emphasis on topical issues and workplace human rights, and is the co-creator and co-host of our Facebook vlog series.
-And, as a three-time speaker at Vancouver Startup Week, she is the voice of employment law for local new business.
+And, as a four-time speaker at Vancouver Startup Week, she is the voice of employment law for local new business.